Making Sense of Financial Aid Awards

 If any of these are missing, look them up on the website.
 Double check that they are current – I’ve seen colleges that fail to update their costs and list figures for the previous year.

-As you evaluate the award each school is giving, subtract it from the full COA to get a accurate sense of your financial obligation.
+Then, compare your award with the full COA to know your actual financial obligation.
 A college may give what seems to be a generous aid offer, but if their COA is high to begin with, it may not end up being the best deal.

 Check the variable costs

 The last 4 items on the list above – Room and Board, Books and Supplies, Transportation and Personal Expenses – are variable costs, meaning that they aren’t set in stone.
 The college will give you their estimates and averages, but there can be wild variation.
 Be sure the figures are realistic, and adjust according to your situation.

 I recently saw a school in Wisconsin give a transportation estimate of $500 for a student from California – clearly far less than he will spend flying to and from home.
 Also note areas for potential savings; frugal students can decrease the cost of personal expenses, for example.
 Or, if you don’t have a car on campus, your transportation costs will decrease.
 There is even wiggle room in Room and Board costs, since most colleges have dorms and meal plans at different price points.

 Gift aid is free money that never has to be paid back, usually in the form of grants or scholarships.
 Self-help aid is money that must be earned or paid back later, usually loans and Work Study.
 Add up the amounts in each category to know how much the college is giving you and how much obligation is still yours.
 At first glance, a school may appear to be giving a great offer, but a closer look will reveal that a significant portion of the aid is loans.
 And if you are offered Work Study, remember that this money must actually be earned – so if the student doesn’t get a job, they’ll never see this money.

 Check if awards are renewable